How to Calculate Shipping Costs and Make an Accurate Shipping Estimate

 To calculate dimensional (DIM) weight, multiply the length, width, and height of a package, using the longest point on each side.
 Then, divide the cubic size of the package in inches by the DIM divisor to calculate the dimensional weight in pounds.

-Many carriers feature shipping price calculators on their websites.
-You can use these to calculate the costs of shipping your packages according to your exact requirements.
-If you are a ShipBob customer, you’ll get automatic discounts when shipping with the most popular carriers.
+You can use the USPS shipping price calculator to calculate the shipping cost of sending a package with the United States Postal Service.
+If you are a ShipBob customer, you’ll get automatic discounts when shipping with USPS.

 4. How do I get shipping discounts?